Schedule Demo

 3. Automated User Management

 The EAM feature should include detailed, auditable reports of all activity performed and automatic access time-out features.
-In addition, PAM features should enable effective control – such as MFA – across multiple platforms and the use of ABAC to enable dynamic security controls based on contextual attributes.
+In addition, EAM features should enable effective control – such as MFA – across multiple platforms and the use of ABAC to enable dynamic security controls based on contextual attributes.

 Additionally, consider an IGA solution that allows continuous control monitoring (CCM) at the SoD, transaction, and data field levels to improve your detection and reporting of user anomalies and threats.